magumbo/nelson-brochure/exampleSite/content/why-nelson.md

       things that machines are better at doing, like dynamic pricing, invoicing, or tax- and other authority reporting.
   - title: Optimize workflows
-    content: Cleaners and maintenance staff love our user-friendly mobile app that allows them to go about their work independently, while at the same time providing them instantaneous feedback on their performance.
-With our approach there is no need for a layer of middle managers.
+    content: 'Cleaners and maintenance staff love our user-friendly mobile app that allows them to go about their work independently, while at the same time providing them instantaneous feedback on their performance.
+With our approach there is no need for a layer of middle managers. '
   - title: Increase profitability
     content: Our conversion-obsessed booking engine will increase your direct sales, while keeping inventory optimized in online-travel agencies.
 Your sales commissions